Excellent flavour and texture.

-Very Late Ripening (issue in cooler years and Northern areas)
+Very late ripening (an issue in cooler years and Northern areas).

 Prima 1216 Pawpaws Description

 Prima 1216 Pawpaws are extra-large, excellent quality.
 Prima 1216 Pawpaws are self-fertile paw paw strain so they only need one tree to make fruit.
 Very late ripening so fruit may not ripen in cooler summers or in northern areas.
 If you have the space in your garden, two the varieties may be more suitable.